www.ArtistBlacksmith.com

 Artist

-British blacksmith David
+by British blacksmith David

 Freedman.

-not a "How To" book but more
+which is not a "How To" book

-a photo essay of the
+but more a photo essay of

-sculptural work and
+the sculptural work and

 inspiration of David